Infostrux-Solutions/terraform-snowflake-rbac-infra/README.md

 ```

 The next step is to associate the public key with your snowflake user.
-In the Snowflake user console, execute the following command and Exclude the public key delimiters in the SQL statement:
+In the Snowflake console, execute the `create user` command with the `USERADMIN` role, exclude the public key delimiters in the SQL statement.
+Execute the `grant role` commands with the `SECURITYADMIN` role.

 ```SQL
 create user TERRAFORM rsa_public_key='MIIBIjANBgkqh...';